Huitsi/ParallelOverhead/README.txt

 Parallel Overhead requires the SDL2-library to be installed in the system and GLES 3.2 support.

+Keep the ships from falling through the holes!
 The ships can be rotated clockwise with the left arrow key and anticlockwise with the right arrow key.
-Keep the ships from falling through the holes!
+The game can be paused/unpaused with space or enter, restarted with backspace and exited with escape.

-Note that the window can be resized and the music and sound effect volumes can be adjusted separately in your OS mixer.
+The game starts paused so that you can resize the window and adjusts the (separate) music and sound effect volumes in your OS mixer.

 Building
 --------
 Building Parallel Overhead is tested on Debian Buster.
 The required packages are git-lfs (for fetching the audio assets), build-essential and libsdl2-dev.
-After installing the dependencies and cloning the repository, Parallel Overhead can be simply built with make.
+After installing the dependencies and cloning the repository, Parallel Overhead can be simply built with "make parallel_overhead".